|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 Different screens have different capabilities, so even matching images on two screens is not a trivial task.

-The two images below show the difference in performance (size of black triangle) between my own laptop and Apple 23" screen
+The two images at the right show the difference in performance (size of black triangle) between my own laptop and Apple 23" screen

 The range of colours covered (the gamut) is greater with the Apple 23" LCD (the graphs are part of my Eye One Display 2 review)